 - Teens driving with teen passengers: The presence of teen passengers increases the crash risk of unsupervised teen drivers.
 This risk increases with the number of teen passengers.4,5

 - Newly licensed teens: Crash risk is particularly high during the first months of licensure

-*Stats above based from CDC statistics.
+*Stats above based on CDC statistics.

 Why Does it Happen?

-Looking away from the road for a mere five seconds while traveling at 55mph, is the equivalent to driving the length of a football field blindfolded.
+Looking away from the road for a mere five seconds while traveling at 55mph, is the equivalent of driving the length of a football field blindfolded.
 Five seconds reading a text.
 Five seconds talking to a passenger.

 It seems like such a short amount of time, but everything could change in five seconds.
 Everyone is guilty of distracted driving at one point or another.
-Sometimes, it can be a knee-jerk reaction to look in the back to see what the kids are fighting over, check a traffic report, or call friends or family on the drive home.
+Sometimes, it can be a knee-jerk reaction to look at the back to see what the kids are fighting over, check a traffic report, or call friends or family on the drive home.